ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 2. Align the trajectory: It is typical to align the trajectory by certain atoms and then to do the clustering by another atom set.
 For example, one might choose to first align the trajectory by the protein alpha carbons, and then to cluster based on the positions of the residue atoms lining the active site.
     In VMD, click on Extensions => Analysis => RMSD Trajectory Tool.
     The large text box initially contains the selection "protein."
 Change this to whatever atom selection you wish to use to align the  trajectory.
 To align by all alpha carbons, for example, replace "protein" with "name CA".
 Or to align by all backbone atoms, replace "protein" with "backbone".
-    Click on the "Align" button.
+    Now click on the "Align" button.
     Your trajectory has now been aligned.
 3. Right click on the trajectory name in the VMD main menu.
 4. Select "Save Coordinates..."